Smoking and the Health Effects Safety Talk

 - It causes overall diminished health

 - It increases the chance for coronary heart disease by 2 to 4 times

 - It increases the chance of stroke by 2 to 4 times

-- It increases chance of developing lung cancer by 25 times
+- It increases the chance of developing lung cancer by 25 times

-Quitting smoking is the one of the single best things you can do to greatly improve your overall health.
-Only a few hours of not smoking your heart rate and blood pressure decrease close to a normal level.
+Quitting smoking is one of the single best things you can do to greatly improve your overall health.
+After only a few hours of not smoking your heart rate and blood pressure decrease close to a normal level.
 Your blood circulation will also improve.
 After about a year of quitting smoking your chances of heart disease decreases by half.